 Although attorneys are permitted to advertise, any such advertisements must comply with a number of restrictions in both the Rules of Professional Conduct and the Business and Professions Code.
-The For example, Business and Professions Code section 6157.1 prohibits any "false, misleading or deceptive statement" in an advertisement, while section 6157.2 prohibits including in an advertisement any "guarantee or warranty regarding the outcome of a legal matter."
-Bus.
-Prof. Code, §§ 6157.1 and 6157.2; see also rule 1-400, Std.
-1. Rule 1-400 provides even more detailed requirements with which attorney advertising must comply.
+For example, Business and Professions Code section 6157.1 prohibits any "false, misleading or deceptive statement" in an advertisement, while section 6157.2 prohibits including in an advertisement any "guarantee or warranty regarding the outcome of a legal matter."
+Bus. & Prof. Code, §§ 6157.1 and 6157.2; see also rule 1-400, Std.
+1.^{3/} Rule 1-400 provides even more detailed requirements with which attorney advertising must comply.
 Specifically, rule 1-400(D) provides rules that must be followed to ensure that a communication is not false or misleading, or made in a coercive manner.
-Rule 1-400 also provides sixteen enumerated "Standards" listing examples of communications which are presumed to be in violation of rule 1-400.
+Rule 1-400 also provides fifteen enumerated "Standards" setting forth such details as the required font size of certain words appearing in an advertisement (Std.
+5) and types of communications that would be considered misleading.

-In the above hypothetical, Attorney must determine whether her postings constitute advertisements that must comply with these various advertising rules.
-Rule 1-400, however, speaks in terms of "communications" rather than "advertisements."
+In the above hypothetical, Attorney must determine whether her postings constitute advertisements that must comply with these various advertising rules.^{5/} Rule 1-400, however, speaks in terms of "communications" rather than "advertisements."
 Thus, it is important to look at how both terms are defined.